longbridgeapp/rust-i18n/README.md

 - Global `t!` macro for loading localized text in everywhere.
 - Use YAML (default), JSON or TOML format for mapping localized text, and support mutiple files merging.
 - `cargo i18n` Command line tool for checking and extract untranslated texts into YAML files.
+- Support all localized texts in one file, or split into difference files by locale.

 ## Usage